-5. Roles and Responsibilities
+6. Roles and Responsibilities

-Role Responsibility NAIF Board Approving the Policy and any proposed changes after a review and recommendation by the Policy Sponsor.
-Tasking management with Policy implementation, exception reporting and for developing procedures to support the Policy.
+Role Responsibility Board Approving material policy changes after a review and recommendation by the Policy Sponsor.
+Tasking management with policy implementation, exception reporting and for developing procedures to support the policy.
 Complying with the requirements of this Policy.
-Chief Executive Officer Overseeing the implementation of the Policy.
-Determines the release of documents.
-Authorise relevant charges estimates to be issued to applicants.
+Chief Executive Officer Approving immaterial Policy changes after a review and recommendation by the Policy Sponsor.
+Overseeing the implementation of the Policy.
+Determines the release of Documents.
+Authorise relevant charge estimates to be issued to applicants.
 Chief Legal Officer Implementing this Policy at NAIF.
 Reviewing the Policy each calendar year.
-Acting as NAIF's FOI Officer.
-Associate Director, Risk Providing training to NAIF Employees on this Policy. and Compliance NAIF Employees Complying with the requirements of this Policy.
+Acting as NAIF's FOI Officer Overseeing FOI duties, ensuring compliance with obligat Director, Risk and Compliance Ensuring all employees are aware of this policy and understand their responsibilities.
+Providing training to NAIF Board Members, employees and contractors on this Policy.
+Employees, contractors and consultants